abatchelor/awellchartedpath/_posts/2018-02-11-Surat-Thani.md

 ## <i class="fa fa-check-square" aria-hidden="true" style="color:#2495C4;"></i> What I Did in Surat Thani

-**First Stay:** Free ride from retreat, exhausted from overnight train, lunch at pork noodle place, chocolate iced drink, night market, sunset, dinner on the promenade, Grab car, depart

-I arrived in Surat Thani after lucking into a free ride from a couple who had intended to join Amy's retreat but ended up not being able to and were heading back in the right direction.
+**First Stay:** I arrived in Surat Thani after lucking into a free ride from a couple who had intended to join Amy's retreat but ended up not being able to and were heading back in the right direction.
 I don't know what I did to deserve that piece of great luck, but after a restless overnight train ride from Bangkok I was exhausted and grateful.
 After checking-in and dropping my things off, I headed straight out to explore the small downtown and try to find some lunch.

-After wandering around for almost an hour I ended up at **ยกเข่ง** (Yk k̄hèng), a small shop/restaurant without any english signage that seemed to be serving a quite-popular pork and noodle soup.
+After wandering around for almost an hour I ended up at **ยกเข่ง** (_Yk k̄hèng_), a small shop/restaurant without any english signage that seemed to be serving a quite-popular pork and noodle soup.
 I settled in, pointed at a nearby bowl, and got a delicious lunch for only 1.5 USD.
 At close to 90 degrees and sunny, I was struggling a bit and also stopped at a **Cha Payom**, a stripped-down Thai tea/coffee chain and treated myself to a 0.75 USD iced milk chocolate that really hit the spot.

 <div style="text-align: center; max-width: calc(100% - 20px);"><a href="/static/assets/img/blog/SuratPorkNoodles.jpg" target="_blank"><img src="/static/assets/img/blog/SuratPorkNoodles.jpg" width="30%"></a> <a href="/static/assets/img/blog/SuratIcedCocoa.jpg" target="_blank"><img src="/static/assets/img/blog/SuratIcedCocoa.jpg" width="30%"></a></div><p></p>